unknowtherwise67/Unified-Android-Tweaker/README.md

 5. Have fun. :)

 ## CAUTION
-- Do not install with any tweaks-relative modules as it cause some conflicts.
+- Do not install with any tweaks-relative modules as it can cause conflicts.

 ## TO BE INCLUDED
 - None